Consumer Medicine Information (CMI)

 Immediately telephone your doctor, or the Poisons Information Centre (telephone Australia hospital, if you think you or anyone else may have taken too much Norvir.
 Do this You may need urgent medical attention.

-Symptoms of an overdose may include tingling, pricking, or numbness of the skin.
+Symptoms of an overdose may include tingling, prickling, or numbness of the skin.
 While you are using Norvir